Find schools

 Electrical engineers who pursue systems and control can work anywhere where there are large, complex systems to be analyzed and optimized including biological systems, industrial systems, environmental systems, transportation systems, computer systems, and more.

-Students can pursue concentrations in systems and control at all levels of higher education both online and on-campus.
-While some programs offer systems and control as a specialization of electrical engineering, other programs (e.g. Case Western Reserve University) offer a degree specifically in systems and control engineering.
+Students can pursue concentrations in systems and control at all levels of higher education online and on-campus.
+While some programs offer systems and control as a electrical engineering specialization, other programs (e.g. Case Western Reserve University) offer a degree specifically in systems and control engineering.

 Case Western Reserve University